jozefg/drafts/equality.markdown

 the same things, whenever we have something that matches on an equality proof we can just remove it.

+We essentially have normal propositional equality, but with the knowledge that things can only be equal in 1 way, up to propositional equality!
+(How many "propositional"s did you think I could fit in a sentence)

 ## Heterogeneous Equality

 The next form of equality we'll talk about is slightly different than